Cristina Vélez Vieira

 de Los Andes, Colombia,

-With a master’s degree in Public Policy from the Hertie School of Governance in Germany.
-Co-founder of the center for internet and society, Linternaverde.co, and associate researcher at Quantil, applied mathematics.
+Director of the center for internet and society, Linternaverde.co.
+Since 2017, she has specialized on the coordination of data mining projects in digital public spaces to be applied in public opinion, influence operations, narratives and disinformation analysis.
+Former associate researcher at Quantil, applied mathematics.
 She has worked as an advisor on data and network analysis projects for the Colombian Ministry of Information Technologies.
-She was the coordinator of the Anti-Corruption Research Network under the Global Secretariat of Transparency International in Berlin and was part of the founding team of La Silla Vacía.
+She was the coordinator of the Anti-Corruption Research Network under the Global Secretariat of Transparency International in Berlin.
+She worked for Revista Semana (2006) and was part of the founding team of La Silla Vacía (2009).

 Attorney from the Universidad